hansake/partly-working-gcc-compiler-for-z80/README.md

 ## Patch of patch

 When first trying to build the cross compiler it would always crash in cc1 with signal 11.
-The problem seems to be that the variable "base" is not initialized in ../../gcc-2.95.2_z80/gcc/config/z80/z80.c:
+The problem seems to be that the variable "base" is not initialized in ../../gcc-2.95.2_z80/gcc/config/z80/z80.c, line 224:

     case REG: